 “Noted for his expert handling of health and welfare cases concerning contact with others, residence and deprivation of liberty.
 He regularly acts for the Official Solicitor, as well as local authorities and family members.

 Strengths: “A really solid pair of hands.
 His drafting skills are brilliant and he is very solid in court.
 He’s also very collaborative to work with and provides sensible and pragmatic advice.”
 “Very solid, reliable and good with individual clients.”
 Chambers UK Bar 2021

 “His main strength is his calm manner whatever the situation.
 He also has the ability to cut through to the main issues and deal with what is important.”
 Legal 500 2021Book BarristerBack to top

 Family - Children

-Jonathan regularly appears in the Family Court (at every level) on a wide range of children matters, including applications for care and placement orders, special guardianship orders, child arrangement orders, specific issue orders and secure accommodation orders.
+Jonathan regularly appears in the Family Court on a wide range of children matters, including applications for care and placement orders, special guardianship orders, child arrangements orders, specific issue orders and secure accommodation orders.